Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The HOLD ALT lamp will go off, and one of the two following indications will occur:

-If [AIM-7F](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc indicator will show 3'oclock and 900 knots with Radar selected, and CW ON or STBY
+If [AIM-7F](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc indicator will show 3'o clock and 900 knots with Radar selected, and CW ON or STBY

-If [AIM-7E](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc inidicator will show 12'oclock and 000 knots with CW OFF.
+If [AIM-7E](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc inidicator will show 12'o clock and 000 knots with CW OFF.

 With the range strobe between Rmax and Rmin, the IN RANGE light will be on and SHOOT lights will flash.
 They will turn off when the range strobe passes below Rmin, and the break X indication will